 - Advising you on whether immediate implants or a two-stage reconstruction will be more effective.

 - Timing surgical procedures with your cancer treatment.

 Before deciding on a type of breast reconstruction procedure, you should consult your breast surgeon and a plastic surgeon about the options that are best for you.

 - Direct to implant (immediate implant): An immediate implant is best for women who want to keep the same breast size or reduce the size of their breasts, and do not need radiation therapy.
-Although an immediate implant can limit the number of procedures, many Connecticut patients will require breast revision surgery to arrive at their ideal results.
+Although an immediate implant may limit the number of procedures, many Houston patients will require breast revision surgery to arrive at their ideal results.

-- Two-stage: Your initial surgery will insert a tissue expander into the breast pocket to maintain or expand the size of the breast pocket at the time of your mastectomy.
+- Two-stage: During your initial surgery the tissue expander is inserted into the breast pocket to maintain or expand the size of the breast pocket at the time of your mastectomy.
 This prepares the area for an implant by gradually filling a tissue expander until the desired size is reached.
-The second procedure will place the permanent breast implant, and additional revisions may be required for the best aesthetic result.
+The second procedure will place the permanent breast implant, and additional revisions may be required to achieve the most pleasing aesthetic result.

-Connecticut patients who fall into the obese weight range have much higher rates of complications than average patients.
-For obese patients, Dr. Fusi and Dr. Craig recommend either oncoplastic reduction or free flap surgery to reduce the risks associated with implant-based reconstruction.
-Patients who have been properly screened for implant-based reconstruction have a relatively low rate of complication such as:
+Patients living in the Houston area who fall into the obese weight range have much higher rates of complications than patients who are of average weight.
+For their obese patients, Dr. Fusi and Dr. Craig recommend either oncoplastic reduction or free flap surgery to reduce the risks associated with implant-based reconstruction.
+Patients who have been adequately screened for implant-based reconstruction have a relatively low rate of complications such as:

 - Delayed healing.

 The incidence of complication is further reduced by choosing a plastic surgeon who has the experience and qualifications required to perform this surgery successfully.